 Mail: Mail your cheque or money order (payable to OC Energy Pty Ltd) together with the payment slip from your bill to: OC Energy Pty Ltd, PO Box 7285, Melbourne VIC 3004.

-If you would like to discuss any of the above payment options in more detail please the OC Energy Customer Service desk on 1300 49 40 80
+For more information on ways to pay for bill please refer to our 'Pay your Bill' page or if you would like to discuss any of the above payment options in more detail please contact the OC Energy Customer Service team on: 1300 49 40 80

 What should I do if there is an interruption to my electricity supply?

-Energy providers do their best to avoid interruptions, but from time to time something may affect your power supply.
-Such disruptions can be caused by storms, heatwaves or local maintenance work.
+Energy providers do their best to avoid interruptions, but from time to time unforeseen events may affect your power supply.

 What should I do if I’m moving out?

 Please notify us of the date you intend to move as soon as possible.
-Do this by filling out and returning to us the disconnection form available by clicking the ‘move out’ tab above.
-You must provide us with a forwarding address prior to moving out.
+Do this by filling out and returning to us the disconnection form available by visiting the move out page.
+You must provide us with a forwarding postal address prior to moving out.
 We will then arrange for a meter reading to be undertaken and for a final bill to be issued to you.

-If you or somebody else living with you uses life support equipment at your property, you must register with us.
-To register, you need to call us on 1300 49 40 80.
+If someone uses life support equipment at your property you must register with us, to register you need to call us on 1300 49 40 80 or email us at email@example.com.
 You will need to provide us with a Life Support Certificate completed by a registered medical practitioner.
-It is important to register to help us, where possible, keep you informed of interruptions to your electricity and we will let you know when the power is expected to come back on.
-Unfortunately, registering as a life support customer does not guarantee continuous 24-hour electricity supply.
-Sometimes, we may need to interrupt your supply for upgrades or maintenance works.
-There may be unplanned power outages due to extreme weather or traffic accidents which can occur beyond our control.
-Be sure to have a detailed emergency plan in place.
-If you do not register, we will not be able to provide you with practical advice, where possible, in the event of a power interruption or failure.
+Once registered with us we will notify you of any planned outages.
+There may be unplanned power outages due to unforeseen events beyond our control, so be sure to have a detailed emergency plan in place.
+If you do not register, we will not be able to provide you with practical advice (where possible) in the event of a power interruption or failure.
 Make sure your telephone contact details are kept up to date and you must let us know when life support equipment is no longer required at your property.